 Leaf Springs: The Backbone of the Suspension

-The main part of any suspension system is the leaf spring .
-The main part of most truck, SUV and van suspension systems is the leaf spring.
-You'll also commonly find leaf spring suspensions on older model vehicles such as classic muscle cars from the 1960s and '70s.
-These sturdy pieces of spring steel provide the ability of your suspension to move with the bumps in the road so that the energy is not transferred from the wheels to the chassis, which provides a smooth ride.
+The main part of any suspension system is the leaf spring.
+You'll find leaf spring suspensions on trucks, SUVs and vans, as well as older model vehicles such as classic muscle cars from the 1960s and '70s.
+Made of spring steel, leaf springs allow your suspension to move in congruence with bumps in the road.
+Energy from hitting potholes and driving over bumps won’t transfer from the wheels to the chassis of your vehicle, providing a smooth ride.

-Each leaf spring is made from several individual pieces of spring steel, often 4 or 5 leaves, that work together to absorb the impacts that you encounter while out on the road.
-While some vehicles only have rear leaf springs, others also require front springs.
-Because of the weight and stress put on the suspension system, over time, they begin to sag, crack and break and need to be replaced.
+Each leaf spring is made from several individual pieces of spring steel — often four or five leaves — that work together to absorb the impacts that you encounter while on the road.
+While some vehicles have only rear leaf springs, others also have front springs.
+Over time, the weight and stress put on the suspension system cause parts to sag, crack and break, requiring for replacement.

 Shackles, Hangers and Bolts: Key Pieces to Attach the Leaf Springs

-Different vehicle models require different hardware to attach the leaf springs, so make sure that you choose the shackles, hangers and bolts that are right for your car or truck.
-It is often worthwhile to replace these small parts when you are performing leaf spring suspension repairs, as they are relatively low-cost, and using new hardware is easier to manage when doing the assembly.
+Different vehicle models require different hardware to attach the leaf springs.
+You must choose the shackles, hangers and bolts that are right for your car or truck.
+It’s often worthwhile to replace these small parts when you are performing leaf spring suspension repairs because they are relatively low-cost.
+Using new hardware is also easier to manage when doing the assembly.

-Located at each end of the rear axle, shackles help the leaf handles make the right adjustment to maintain balance at the back end.
+Located at each end of the rear axle, leaf spring shackles help the leaf handles adjust properly to maintain balance at the back end.
 Equally important, the hangers connect the leaf springs securely to the vehicle's chassis.
 Used in conjunction with high-quality bolts, the hangers and shackles provide additional support to the leaf springs and keep your tires in contact with the road for a safe and smooth ride.

-U bolts are used to hold your leaf springs to your axle firmly, but not just any U bolt will fit all vehicle models.
-In general, there are three different shapes for U bolts: round, square and semi-round, so you need to make sure you not only get the right size for your vehicle, but also the right type of U bolt for your leaf spring attachment.
+U-bolts are used to hold your leaf spring to your axle firmly.
+Yet, not just any U-bolt will fit all vehicle models.
+In general, there are three different shapes for leaf spring U-bolts — round, square and semi-round.
+You will need to make sure you get not only the right size for your vehicle but also the correct type of U-bolt for your leaf spring attachment.

-Our U bolt parts for suspension replacement projects are made using quality materials, are sold individually, and include the required nuts and washers.
-If you are not sure what to choose, the team at General Spring can help you to make the right decision for your car or truck.
+Our U-bolt parts for suspension replacement projects are made using quality materials.
+We sell them individually and include the necessary nuts and washers.
+If you are not sure what to choose, our team of General Spring experts can help you to make the right decision for your truck.

 Coil Springs: A Necessity on Certain Vehicles

-Many vehicles only require a standard set of leaf springs to provide all of the shock absorption needed for safe and productive performance.
-However, some heavier-duty trucks or vehicles with high-capacity applications benefit from using coil springs, with leaf springs to take the more massive impacts that come from larger loads.
+Many vehicles only need a standard set of leaf springs to provide all the shock absorption needed for safe and productive performance.
+However, some heavier-duty trucks or vehicles with high-capacity applications benefit from using coil springs .
+Along with the coil springs, the leaf springs can then take the more massive impacts that come from larger loads.

-Some vehicles also have shock absorbers to assist in load distribution, so make sure you know what your car or truck needs when you begin to look into upgrading or replacing your suspension.
-If you have any questions about which parts of a suspension system you require, let us know and we'll help you determine the product that is right for you.
+Some vehicles also have shock absorbers to assist in load distribution, so make sure you know what your truck needs when you start upgrading or replacing your suspension.
+If you have any questions about which parts of a suspension system you require, let us know and we'll help you determine the product that is best for you.

 General Spring: Your Score for Suspension Equipment

-General Spring has been an automotive leaf spring and suspension authority since 1965, and in this time our dedicated team has learned the intricacies of how a suspension works inside and out.
-In fact, the people who answer the phone when you call are the same technicians who work to replace suspension systems in our full-service shop every day.
-Because of this expertise, you can be confident that when you work with our experienced suspension experts, you’ll find the perfect parts for your unique needs.
+Since 1965, General Spring has been a suspension and automotive leaf spring authority.
+Our dedicated team has learned the intricacies of how a suspension works inside and out.
+The people who answer the phone when you call are the same technicians who work to replace suspension systems in our full-service shop.
+When you work with our experienced suspension specialists, you can feel confident that you’ll find the perfect parts for your unique needs.

-Shop our website today, and submit our online contact form to request more information and assistance from a live representative.
-We'll be happy to discuss your projects and help determine what part you need for a full suspension replacement.
+Shop our website today or submit our online contact form to request more information and assistance from a live representative.
+We'll be happy to discuss your projects and help determine which parts you need for a full-suspension replacement.